-You may suffer many sleepless nights while your baby is teething, but when he/she smiles that huge ear-to-ear grin and says “cheese!” it will all be worthwhile.
-For remembering special baby milestones, Huggies has a great baby teething chart where you can record when each tooth popped through and any of your “teething memories”.
+You may experience a few sleepless nights when your baby is teething, though perhaps your baby won’t be bothered at all.
+Every baby is unique.
+For remembering special baby milestones, Huggies has a great baby teething chart where you can record when each tooth erupted and any of your “teething memories”.

 Generally, you should start taking care of your baby’s teeth as soon as the teething process has started and the first tooth emerges.
 This should be done with a very soft toothbrush and fluoride toothpaste.
 There are often more questions than answers regarding baby teeth care and in particular concerning teething.
 Questions like “How should I clean their teeth or gums?” and “Are there any hints on how to make the experience stress free?” are both answered by our Huggies teeth care experts.

-Some kids seem to have perfect teeth with no cavities, while others may spend countless hours in the dentist’s chair for cavities.
-For those kids with a lot of dental problems, Huggies has collected some great tooth tips including how to make food that is healthy for teeth seem more attractive to your little one.
+Huggies has collected some great tooth tips including how to prepare food which is healthy for teeth seem more attractive to your little one.